Agoric/safe-modules/docs/index.md

 needs to be stricter than we (as tc39) were willing to be for the language in general, so the purity checker must verify that all potential significant variables are never accessed during their temporal dead zone.

-We can do this by adopting Doug Crockford's rule that a variable can only be used textually below the declaration (i.e. only in later statements) - it has to verify this for all variables, not just the one in question.
+We can verify this by adopting Doug Crockford's rule that a variable can only be used textually below the declaration (i.e. only in later statements) - it has to verify this for all variables, not just the one in question.
 If this is true of all variables, our example of this would be correctly identified as not pure.
 We need to make one exception - a consecutive sequence of function declarations is considered one unit, where the functions within the unit can refer to each other even if a use is above a declaration - i.e. in the case of mutually recursive functions.

 ## References and Footnotes